pygame/pygame/docs/reST/ref/time.rst

 platforms have a limited time resolution of around 10 milliseconds.
 This resolution, in milliseconds, is given in the ``TIMER_RESOLUTION`` constant.

-In pygame v2.0.1, a new experimental module called _time has been introduced, with support for extended accuracy.
-The API of that module is the same as this module, but many functions in that module can accept and return ``time`` as ``float``s
+In pygame v2.0.1, a new experimental module called ``pygame._time`` has been introduced, with support for extended accuracy.
+The API of that module is the same as this module, but many functions in that module can accept and return ``time`` as ``float``

 .. function:: get_ticks